fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

         $ cd data-act-validator

-Install the code and its dependencies:
+Install the dependencies:

-        $ pip install -e .
+        $ pip install -r requirements.txt

 #### Broker Website

 Navigate back to your project home.
 From the command line, clone the DATA Act web app repository from GitHub to your local environment:

         $ git clone git@github.com:fedspendingtransparency/data-act-broker-web-app.git

+### Update $PYTHONPATH

+The backend components import Python modules from one another.
+Therefore, the locations of these modules need to be on your $PYTHONPATH.
+Use the virtualenvwrapper [add2virtual](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html#path-management "virtualenvwrapper path management") shortcut to add them:

+        $ add2virtualenv [location of your code]/data-act-core
+        $ add2virtualenv [location of your code]/data-act-broker
+        $ add2virtualenv [location of your code]/data-act-validator

 ### Create Broker Config File